fatihcaen/pricing-component-with-toggle/README.md

 - JS / jQuery
 - VS Code
 - <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Prettier</a> (VS Code extension.
 Formats the code so you read it easily.)
 - <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server</a> (VS Code extension.
-Allows you to see the changes realtime everytime you save the code.)
+Allows you to see the changes realtime, everytime you save the code.)